Kasper886/python-app-2-eks/README.md

-# AWS EKS cluster creation by Terraform
+# AWS EKS cluster creation by Terraform and deploying python application
-Thie repo demonstrates how to create AWS EKS cluster by means of IaaC Terraform and assign network resources to it.
+Thie repo demonstrates how to create AWS EKS cluster by means of IaaC Terraform and deploy python web application to it.
 Below you can find the diagram that illustrates created cluster.

 ![Image alt](https://github.com/Kasper886/WaveProject/blob/master/EKS-Cluster/files/diagram3.png)